kunalbandichhod123/techmentorix/README.md

 # 🌿Aarogyam - TechMentorix

-**AyurMeal** is a comprehensive Ayurvedic health management platform designed to bridge the gap between Ayurvedic doctors and patients.
+**Aarogyam** is a comprehensive Ayurvedic health management platform designed to bridge the gap between Ayurvedic doctors and patients.
 It features an intelligent meal planner, patient history tracking, and a secure authentication system for different user roles.

 Here is a concise, high-impact To-Do list focusing on the critical milestones for your dashboards.

-# ToDo List: AyurMeal Dashboards
+# ToDo List: Aarogyam Dashboards

 * [x] **Repo & Env:** Git initialized, Virtual Environment setup